Discriminantly separable polynomials and quad-equations: Introduction: An overview on discriminantly separable polynomials

+In the last formula $L, K$ and $H$ are biquadratic polynomials of $x_1,x_2$ and the explicit formulae in terms of the coefficients of the conic $C_1$ are:

+Here we emphasize one exceptional property that relates the equation of pencil of conics and the discriminants of the polynomial $F$.

-where $w, x_1, x_2$ are the pencil parameter and the Darboux coordinates respectively.
-(For classical applications of the Darboux coordinates see Darboux's book \cite {Dar1}, for modern applications see the book \cite{DragRad} and \cite{Drag2}.)
-The key algebraic property of the pencil equation, as quadratic equation in each of three variables $w, x_1, x_2$ is: {\it all three of its discriminants are expressed as products of two polynomials in one variable each}:
+The key algebraic property of the pencil equation written in the form \ref{eq:Fconics} as a quadratic equation in each of three variables $s, x_1, x_2$ is: {\it all three of its discriminants are expressed as products of two polynomials in one variable each}: